inespisca/manga-list/README.md

 ## Things to be solved:
 - Mobile view (not responsive at all for now, sorry)
 - Pictures (those are placeholders)

+## Update (may 25th)
+I've made a full stack version of this list.
+You can find it here: https://github.com/inespisca/MyMangaList